SpriggsySpriggs/Window-Opacity-Tool/README.md

 Allows the user to select a window to manipulate and set opacity level.

 What this program can't do:
 It can't filter out programs that are not compatible and can't force a window to accept opacity changes.
 The window must already be compatible through the Windows API.
+It is also NOT a permanent change.
+It lasts only for as long as the window remains open.
+You will need to change the opacity again upon reopening the window you have changed.

 # NOTICE:
 ----------------------------------